rachel-meadows/malaphor/README.md

 This is a working version of a command-line program that builds a local text file and an SQLite database, then generates simple malaphors from these.

 I'm in the process of a) using the database to refine the text output to better reflect semantic content, and b) building a front end for the program so it is accessible to users without having to download this code and re-scrape the data.

+## Fun: Examples from the program so far
+Here are some of the script's better malaphors:

+**The idioms being merged:**
+    clear cut
+    cut and dried

+**The resulting malaphor:**
+    clear cut and dried

+**The idioms being merged:**
+    strike while the iron is hot
+    make hay while the sun shines

+**The resulting malaphor:**
+    make hay while the iron is hot

+**The idioms being merged:**
+    put one's name in the hat
+    throw one's hat in the ring

+**The resulting malaphor:**
+    throw one's name in the hat